Doritos Crash Course

 Doritos Crash Course (formerly titled as Avatar Crash Course) is a 3D sidescrolling platforming advergame developed by Wanako Games for the Xbox 360.
 It was released for free as one of the finalists of the "Unlock Xbox" competition sponsored by Doritos, alongside Harms Way.
 The concept for the game was designed by Jill Robertson from Raleigh, North Carolina, inspired by Japanese game shows such as Sasuke.
 On December 29, 2010, the game was announced the winner of the second "Unlock Xbox" competition.

-A Windows 8 version of the game, Doritos Crash Course Go!, was briefly available on the Microsoft Store, but has since been delisted.
+On December 17, 2015, the game was added to the backwards compatibility program, making it playable on Xbox One and later Xbox Series X/S consoles.

 Gameplay

 In Doritos Crash Course, the players have to get their Xbox 360 avatars through increasingly difficult obstacle courses before the time runs out.
 Each course has a various number of checkpoints scattered throughout.
 If the avatar falls off the course, the game will begin from the last passed checkpoint.
 The game is composed of three locations (United States, Europe, and Japan), each having five levels.
 Some of the obstacles include collapsing floors, swinging ropes, chains, and water balloons.